tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-rabin-miller-primality-test.markdown

 Since we looks for composite numbers, this algorithm is even better-suited: even if a number passes all Rabin-Miller trials, we are still NOT sure if it is a prime.
 However, if a number fails one of Rabin-Miller trial, we are sure that it is a composite number.

-Implementation of this algorithm in different languages can be found on Internet, such as [here](https://en.wikibooks.org/wiki/Algorithm_Implementation/Mathematics/Primality_Testing).
+Implementation of this algorithm in different languages can be found on the web, such as [here](https://en.wikibooks.org/wiki/Algorithm_Implementation/Mathematics/Primality_Testing).
-I re-implemented this algorithm in Python (shown below) since 1) it is simple enough, and 2) I want to avoid disqualification from Google Code Jam for plagiarism.
+I re-implemented this algorithm in Python (shown below) since 1) it is simple enough (just slightly more complex than Euclid's `gcd` algorithm), and 2) I want to avoid disqualification from Google Code Jam for plagiarism.

 {% codeblock lang:python My implementation of Rabin-Miller test %}
 import random